 Pierre Trudeau’s new “big idea” also required him to change his direction in Quebec.
 Although he had been a disciple of Abbé Groulx who had supported a French Canadian “reconquest” of Quebec, he had no difficulty in opposing Maurice Duplessis’ overt French, Catholic, Quebec nationalism.
 It was, in fact, his opposition to Duplessis that brought him to public attention and a political career.

-The 1960s were also a heady time … youth was in open revolt against wars and the establishment, “peace and love” was the rallying cry, John F Kennedy had shown a new, modern, youthful style of politics ~ in sharp contrast to World War I veterans Lester Pearson and John Diefenbaker in Canada.
+The 1960s were also a heady time … the youth of the Western world was in open revolt against wars and the establishment, “peace and love” was the rallying cry.
+In the USA, John F Kennedy had shown a new, modern, youthful style of politics which was in sharp contrast to World War I veterans Lester Pearson and John Diefenbaker in Canada.

 Canada, in the early 1960s, remained obsessed with one issue: national unity.
 Jean Lesage had replaced Duplessis in Quebec and he brought with him a “quiet revolution” but one that aimed to make Quebecers “maîtres chez nous,” masters of their own house.
 But maîtres chez nous was more than just a slogan; it came with actions, too, like the nationalization of Quebec’s hydro-electric utilities and aggressive moves, by the provincial government, into the banking and financial sectors.
 It also brought a backlash and corporate head offices began, slowly in the 1940s, faster in the 1950s and in full flood in the 1960s and ’70s, to abandon Montreal in favour of Toronto making it, Toronto, Canada’s most important city and, concomitantly, provoking even further angst in Quebec.
 In 1965 Pierre Trudeau jumped from the Quebec NDP to the federal Liberals and began a quick march to power.

 He was everything many Canadians wanted: our own Jack Kennedy ~ young, sexy, smart, sophisticated and “in touch.”
-In 1968 he succeeded a worn out Pearson and, almost immediately began to put a new “stamp” on Canada ~ left of centre, big spending, bilingual and, above all, anti-nationalist.
+In 1968 he succeeded a worn-out Pearson and, almost immediately began to put a new “stamp” on Canada ~ left of centre, big-spending, bilingual, isolationist and, above all, anti-nationalist.
 And Canadians liked it.
 There were serious, global, economic difficulties in the late 1960s and ’70s, and Canadians especially liked Pierre Trudeau’s “retreat” from the world stage and his aggressive (irresponsible in the opinion of many) spending on social programmes and “entitlements.”

 In a very short time, by 1984, Pierre Trudeau had totally reshaped most Canadians’ opinions of government and, in many respects, of themselves and their country.
 We were, once again, the “peaceable kingdom,” looking after ourselves and our environment, even somewhat more anti-American than in the 1960s, and looking, rather wistfully, towards Europe for the sort of society we wanted for ourselves.
 We were more interested in our own First Nations than in foreign affairs and military alliances; more interested in protecting what we had than securing new, free(er) trade deals, more concerned with spending than saving, more open to immigration, and we embraced official multiculturalism.
 And we declined, measurably, in status and stature in the world … and we didn’t care.